threat9/routersploit/README.md

 It consists of various modules that aids penetration testing operations:

-- exploits - modules that takes advantage of identified vulnerabilities
+- exploits - modules that take advantage of identified vulnerabilities
 - creds - modules designed to test credentials against network services
 - scanners - modules that check if target is vulnerable to any exploit